SylverStudios/SylverStudios.github.io/rj.md

 ---

 RJ has always loved video games and computers.
-His first game console was the Sega Genesis, with which he fell in love with the original [Sonic the Hedgehog games](https://en.wikipedia.org/wiki/Sonic_the_Hedgehog#Sega_Genesis_(1991%E2%80%931996)).
+His first game console was the Sega Genesis, through which he fell in love with the original [Sonic the Hedgehog games](https://en.wikipedia.org/wiki/Sonic_the_Hedgehog#Sega_Genesis_(1991%E2%80%931996)).
 He also loved simulation games such as
 [Rollercoaster Tycoon](https://en.wikipedia.org/wiki/RollerCoaster_Tycoon),